City of Moreland – a welcoming city for newly arrived migrants and refugees

 International students are valuable members of the Moreland community.
 We support international students living in Moreland by providing services, programs and information to assist with housing, employment and health.
 We also provide opportunities for students to participate in the community.

-We have been supporting Northern Community Legal Centre (NCLC) to set up a Legal Clinic for international students.
+The Northern Community Legal Centre (NCLC) provides legal support for international students.
 The clinic has a dedicated lawyer who is able to provide international students with advice about:

 - Housing and rental advice